 - 1 can (10 oz) enchilada sauce (red or green)

-- Optional: chopped vegetables (spinach, mushrooms)
+- Optional: chopped veggies (spinach, mushrooms)

 - Optional: cooked protein (shredded chicken, beef)